 But at the same time, we have a certain amount of apprehension about second Christmas.
 What if, when it comes, we are disappointed?
 What if Jesus was just messing with us when he promised to take us to be with him (John 14:1-6)?
-What if we are wrong about the whole thing?
 I think our fears about his return fall into a few different categories.
 I fear that won’t enjoy the time leading up to it.
 The holidays between Thanksgiving and Christmas can get hectic and stressful.
 In the same way, the Bible indicates that the time before Jesus returns will be stressful.

 Another thing we tend to worry about it, is this: will heaven really be all it cracked up to be?
 I mean, I might get bored, singing in the choir, after a thousand years or so.
 Is our “second Christmas” present really as good as we think it is?